mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+### 2025-04-06
+On February 6, 2025, President Donald Trump reiterated a right-wing conspiracy theory alleging that USAID made substantial payments to media outlets, particularly Politico, as "payoffs" for favorable coverage.
+He stated:

+> "LOOKS LIKE BILLIONS OF DOLLARS HAVE BEEN STOLLEN AT USAID, AND OTHER AGENCIES, MUCH OF IT GOING TO THE FAKE NEWS MEDIA AS A 'PAYOFF' ..."

+This claim was based on misinformation suggesting that USAID funneled $8 million to Politico.
+In reality, the federal government made payments to Politico for subscription services, amounting to $44,000 from USAID in 2023 and  ... .
+These payments were for subscriptions, not grants or aid. citeturn0news10

+#usPolitics #trumpSaid

+### 2025-02-05
+On February 5, 2025, President Donald Trump signed an executive order banning transgender women and girls from participating in female school sports.
+At the signing ceremony, he declared, "The war on women's sports is over."

+#usPolitics #trumpSaid

 ### 2025-02-04
 On February 4, 2025, during a joint press conference with Israeli Prime Minister Benjamin Netanyahu, President Donald Trump announced: